 - Promissory note, or “Note.”
 You’re stating that you’re borrowing X amount of money and personally guaranteeing to repay it.

-- Mortgage or Deed of Trust.
+- Mortgage or deed of trust.
 Here’s where you agree to have a lien put on your house as security for the loan.
-It turns your house into collateral, which the lender can claim in foreclosure if you fail to repay or to otherwise follow the terms of the Note (you “default”).
+It turns your house into collateral, which the lender can claim in foreclosure if you fail to repay or to otherwise follow the terms of the promissory note (you “default”).
 The lender will record your mortgage with the appropriate local government office.

 - UCC-1 Financing Statement (co-ops only).
 Since co-op financing involves no mortgage, your lender may instead fill out and record this document, to show its claim on your property interest.

 - Truth-in-Lending (TIL) Disclosure Statement, or “Regulation Z form.”
 You should have seen an earlier draft of this, within three days after applying for the loan.
 Here, the lender will break down all the payments you’ll make in connection with your loan.
 It will confirm your interest rate, the annual percentage rate (“APR”), and the total cost of the loan over its life.

 - Closing Statement, Settlement Sheet, or HUD-1 Settlement Statement.
 This is the statement described above, usually prepared by your closing agent using a HUD-1 form.
 It itemizes each payment to be made by you and the seller, not only for the house, but for other costs such as services performed in connection with the sale, insurance premiums, paying off liens, and more.
 (The seller will need to sign it, too.)
 Before stuffing the HUD-1 statement into your files, check whether your closing agent included a refund check with it (for any extra money that you deposited ahead of time).